Stay in touch, get our latest news and drop us a line:

 Participants can therefore perhaps choose from a pre-determined selection of theatrical pieces that last 30-minutes or a part of a piece that lasts 30-minutes.
 I suggest a pre-selection process as you will be able to determine how many people can feasibly take part so that there aren’t people left hanging around doing nothing because the group decided to go for a smaller easier choice.

-These are examples of challenges, there are many more, but the list would become far too long.
+These are example challenges, there are many more, but the list would become too long.
 From those 5 points, you should get an idea of what people would need to go through during the day to be able to achieve the end-goal.

 The general idea is to take them out of their comfort zone and still apply the knowledge they gained in the previous days and the new knowledge and skills they’ve learned to achieve this.
 It should help develop what I like to call comfort-zone flexibility or elasticity, along with their inter-disciplinary skill awareness.
 And naturally, their creativity and innovation brain muscles, as they won’t have the budget for a real stage production.